-The female carpenter bee begins her nest by drilling a perfectly round entrance hole (about 1/2 inch diameter) into wood.
+The female carpenter bee begins her nest by drilling a perfectly round entrance hole (about 1/2 inch diameter) into the wood.
 When the tunnel is about 1 inch deep, the bee turns at right angles and tunnels with the grain of the wood.
 Bees prefer to attack soft unfinished wood that is greater than two inches thick.

 Carpenter bees hibernate in vacant nest tunnels during the winter.
 As the weather warms in spring, adult bees emerge and mate.
 Males die after mating, while females construct “brood chambers.”
 Females place a ball of food made of pollen and nectar into each chamber.
 She then lays an egg and seals the chamber shut.
 Eggs hatch within a few days, and 5 to 7 weeks later, the young bees reach adulthood.
 Carpenter bees typically live for about one year.

 Because they look like bumbles bees, which do sting, carpenter bees evoke a great deal of concern.
 Males can be aggressive, but are harmless and cannot sting as they lack a stinger.
 Female carpenter bees do possess a stinger but seldom use it unless they are handled or provoked.
-Carpenter bees can be a real nuisance to homeowners because they tunnel into decks, porches and other wood structures.
+Carpenter bees can be a real nuisance to homeowners because they tunnel into decks, porches, and other wood structures.
 These bees will readily return to the same wood or location where they were born.

 Old nests are used year after year and offspring will often times construct nests alongside old nests.
 For this reason, a single nest one year will become two or three the following year.
 If carpenter bees are allowed to tunnel in the same structure year after year, the cumulative damage can be significant.
 In the case of an unmanageable carpenter bee problem, contact a bee control expert.